flyingdog1310/flyingdog1310/README.md

 ## 🐶flyingdog1310(Ed)
 ---
-Hi,I'm Ed, a backend developer of web.
+Hi, I'm Ed, a backend developer of web.

 As a backend developer, I check my AWS bill daily. 💸